 Parma Municipal Airport – Idaho

-Funded by the Idaho Airport Aid Program, this allocation program helps further develop Idaho airports that aren’t eligible for federal airport funding.
+Funded by the Idaho Airport Aid Program, the lighting upgrade fall under an allocation program that helps further develop Idaho airports that are ineligible for federal airport funding.
 Along with a runway extension set to start in the next two years, these upgrades will make the airport more viable for Parma’s local agricultural industry.

 The airport is the first in Idaho to use solar-powered runway lighting, and the first to enjoy its advantages.
 The lights use no electrical wiring, so require no trenching.
 The entire installation took less than half a day and Parma Airport saved about 60% on the upfront cost of their installation.
 They will pay no electricity or utility costs for the life of their runway lighting system.